josephineoe/-3RPS-Gantry-System-for-Motor-Rehabilitation/README.md

 +Supported safety interlocks based on tilt thresholds to prevent overextension.

-+This system laid the groundwork for future developments like spline-based movement learning and SD card-driven motion playback, offering a scalable foundation for intelligent rehabilitation robotics.
+This system laid the groundwork for future developments like spline-based movement learning and SD card-driven motion playback, offering a scalable foundation for intelligent rehabilitation robotics.